 This quote from Susan B. Anthony is strikingly relevant today.
 The work of Susan B. Anthony, the Woman’s Suffrage Movement and the fight for Equal Rights for All is perhaps more important than ever before.
 At the same time, very few students and community members know our history with the movement or how they can actively engage in the fight for Equal Rights today.
 Given how necessary this work continues to be, and in celebration of the centennial of the women’s right to vote in 2020, we are creating The Susan B. Anthony Project, a new play with music focused on Susan B. Anthony, her work, her legacy and her relevance to our lives today.

 On February 8-9, 1894, Susan B. Anthony hosted a Woman’s Suffrage Convention at Hubbard Hall in Cambridge, NY.
-We have received a NY State Council on the Arts grant this year for $30K to create a new play based on this history with local students and adults writing on issues of women’s rights, the Woman’s Suffrage Movement and our local ties to this history.
-From September through February, we will conduct writing workshops in schools and at the Hall with writers of all ages and backgrounds.
-We will take these writings and create an original script that explores these issues and integrates an existing song cycle about Ms. Anthony by local artist Bob Warren, entitled Only the Message Mattered.
-This new theatrical piece with music will be produced at Hubbard Hall in May of 2020.
-The play will be about Susan B. Anthony, her convention at Hubbard Hall in 1894, her deep friendship with Mary Hubbard and issues of Women’s Rights in the U.S. today.
-Our hope is to use theater to teach students our local history tied to the Woman’s Suffrage Movement, and to empower all of us to continue the work in pursuit of Equality for All.
+We received a NY State Council on the Arts grant last year for $30K to create a new play based on this history with local students and adults writing on issues of women’s rights, the Woman’s Suffrage Movement and our local ties to this history.
+From September through February, we conducted writing workshops in schools and at the Hall with writers of all ages and backgrounds.
+We took these writings and created an original script that explores these issues and integrates an existing song cycle about Ms. Anthony by local artist Bob Warren, entitled Only the Message Mattered.
+This new theatrical piece with music has been produced at Hubbard Hall and will be performed October 16 through the 18th, 2020.
+The play is about Susan B. Anthony, her convention at Hubbard Hall in 1894, her deep friendship with Mary Hubbard and issues of Women’s Rights in the U.S. today.
+Theater has been used to teach students our local history tied to the Woman’s Suffrage Movement, and to empower all of us to continue the work in pursuit of Equality for All.

 This project was born out of research conducted over the past two years in searching the archives of the defunct Washington County Post for any and all mentions of Hubbard Hall in their publications from 1878 to 1977.
 The search led to the discovery of published proof of Susan B. Anthony’s hosting of a Women’s Suffrage Convention at the Hall in 1894.
 At the same time, we became aware of Bob Warren’s song cycle dedicated to Susan B. Anthony and his desire to continue to work on this piece.
 The creation of a new theatrical piece based on community-generated writing and workshops is a natural continuation to recent initiatives at the Hall of engaging our community in creating new work (including The Farming Plays Project, a new play created and produced in 2017 with local students and the local farming community).